qafedev/forms-conversion-documentation/enter_query_mode.md

 ### Sticking it all together: Events ###

-Before defining the events, here are some key points about the behaviour;
+Before defining the events, here are some handy shortcuts for you to know;

-* Pressing F7 when focused on one of the grids will open their corresponding search panel
+* Pressing F7 when focused on one of the grids opens the corresponding search panel
-* Pressing F8 will fire the queries to fetch data based on search criteria and update both the master and detail
+* Pressing F8 fires the queries to fetch data based on search criteria and update both the master and detail
 * Pressing Shift + F9 will both hide the panel, and do a select without search criteria

-I will show how to deal with this on based on the master, because the detail is easier to deal with.
+I'll show how to deal with this based on the master, because the detail is easier to deal with.

 Handling F7: